akshaybabloo/gollahalli.com/content/blog/2021/3/setting-azure-ad-b2c-authentication-in-postman.md

 | Client Authentication   | Send client credentials in body                                                                                                                           |                                                                       |
 {{</ table>}}

+{{<alert>}}
+`<custom scope>` is the scope you have defined in your Azure AD B2C application.
+For example, I have defined two scopes - `user.read` and `user.write`, because these are custom you need to add them as a URL, in my case it is - `https://gollahalliauth.onmicrosoft.com/api/user.read https://gollahalliauth.onmicrosoft.com/api/user.write`.
+Custom scopes are defined in the `API Permissions` section of your Azure AD B2C application.
+{{</ alert>}}

 #### Screenshot

 {{< figure src="/img/blog/setting-azure-ad-b2c-authentication-in-postman/postman.png" title="Screenshot of Postman authentication setup" alt="Screenshot of Postman authentication setup"  width="600" >}}